mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 $$G(\vec{x},\nabla u(\vec{x},\nabla^2 u(\vec{x}),\ldots,\nabla^n u(\vec{x})) = 0,$$
 where $n$ is the highest order of derivative taken with respect to any of the independent variables in $\vec{x}$.

+I'll note in passing how this relates to non-linear PDEs.
+These are generally a particularly challenging class of equations.
+In the current notation, non-linearity of the PDE amounts to non-linearity of the function $G$.

 ## Ordinary differential equations